splunk-soar-connectors/threatstream/README.md

 This app uses the ipwhois module, which is licensed under the BSD License, Copyright (c) 2013-2019 Philip Hane.

-## wizard-whois
+## pythonwhois-alt

-This app uses the wizard-whois module, which is licensed under the MIT License, Copyright (c) Michael Ramsey.
+This app uses the pythonwhois-alt module, which is licensed under the MIT License, Copyright (c) Michael Ramsey.

 ## dnspython